dzuk-mutant/blockchain/readme.md

 - You want to keep illegal content (eg. child porn) off your servers.
 - You want to promote healthy discussion and interactions between people that isn't poisoned by shitty, violent ideologies and dangerous conspiracy theories.
 - You want your users to enjoy your instance and not have to worry about being harrassed or have shit flinged at them from people who don't know better.
-- You want to defend the freedom of people to choose their pronouns, what religion they practice, how they want to represent themselves, who they want to fuck and to defend the right of these people to speak without fear of inane, hateful bullshit.
+- You want to defend the freedom of people to choose their pronouns, what religion they practice, how they want to represent themselves, who they want to have sex with, etc. etc. and to defend the right of these people to speak without fear of inane, hateful speech.
 - You don't want to allow cults and hate groups to recruit vulnerable people.

 Think of it as a spam filter for harassment, hate and illegal content.